 Bryde’s whales are found in warm, temperate oceans including the Atlantic, Indian, and Pacific.
-Some populations of Bryde's whales migrate with the seasons, while others do not migrate, making them unique among other migrating baleen whales.
+Some populations of Bryde's whales make short migratory movements with the seasons, while others do not migrate, making them unique among other migrating baleen whales.

 NOAA Fisheries estimates population size and trends in our stock assessment reports.
 At this time, there is not enough information to estimate population trends for the Bryde’s whale species as a whole.

-Bryde’s whales were once considered monotypic (belonging to one species).
-Currently, there are two subspecies of Bryde’s.
-Bryde’s/Eden’s whale (Balaenoptera edeni edeni) is a smaller form found in the Indian and western Pacific oceans, primarily in coastal waters.
+Bryde’s whales are currently considered monotypic (belonging to one species).
+Currently, there are two subspecies of Bryde’s whales.
+Eden’s whale (Balaenoptera edeni) is a smaller form found in the Indian and western Pacific oceans, primarily in coastal waters.
 The Bryde’s whale (Balaenoptera edeni brydei) is a larger form, found primarily in pelagic waters.
-The Bryde's whale's "pygmy form" has only recently been described and is now known as Omura's whale (Balaenoptera omurai).
+The Bryde's whale's "pygmy form" was identified in the late 1970s and early 1980s has been described as a separate species, Omura's whale (Balaenoptera omurai).

 Bryde’s whales are usually seen alone or in pairs.
 Nonetheless, there have been reports of up to 20 whales loosely grouped together in feeding areas.

 Research suggests that Bryde’s whales spend most of the day within 50 feet of the water’s surface.
-They commonly swim at one to four miles per hour, but can reach speeds of 12 to 15 miles per hour.
+They commonly swim at 1 to 4 miles per hour but can reach speeds of 12 to 15 miles per hour.
 They dive for about 5 to 15 minutes, with a maximum dive duration of 20 minutes, and can reach depths up to 1,000 feet.
 They do not display their flukes when diving.